Best Practices for Institutional Researchers to Optimize Data Requests and Reclaim the 60% of Team's Capacity

 The Intake Transformation Rule

 Traditional email-based request systems generated enormous hidden inefficiency through clarification cycles.
 According to Institutional Researchers, each clarification cycle added 1-3 days of delay.
-Simple requests routinely took 3-14 days to fulfill not because of analytical complexity but because of time taken to clarify the request.
+Simple requests took 3-14 days to fulfill.
+The delay came from clarification, not analytical complexity.

 78% of institutions cited vague, ambiguous, or incomplete initial requests as their single largest efficiency bottleneck.
 Guided intake forms transformed this dynamic by forcing clarity upfront: